raspberrypilearning/getting-started-crumble/en/step_7.md

 Add another `servo A 0 degrees`{:class="crumbleinputoutput"} block to the bottom of your code, and change the `0`{:class="crumbleinputoutput"} to `90`{:class="crumbleinputoutput"}.

 Of course the servo will need time to move between -90° and 90° so we neeed to add a `wait`{:class="crumblecontrol"} block between the two `servo A position`{:class="crumbleinputoutput"} blocks.
-Let's make it a half second delay, or `wait 0.5 seconds`{:class="crumblecontrol"}.
+Let's make it a one second delay, `wait 1.0 seconds`{:class="crumblecontrol"}.

 ![Two position servo code](images/servo_code_-90_to_90.png)